likelet/qizhao-lab/content/home/welcome.md

 <br>

-The **QiZhao Research Group** has been a center of  for Cancer Bioinformatics research, teaching, and practice.
+The **Qizhao Lab** is a research group that focuses on Cancer Bioinformatics research and tool development.